 The better color reproduction coupled with better viewing angle and backlighting make IPS usable or viewable under direct sunlight.
 Note that TN panels suffer from poor visibility under direct sunlight because of its limited color depth.
 AMOLED panels, on the other hand, have similar problems because of the inapplicability of backlighting.

 When generally compared against typical TN panels nonetheless, IPS panels might have a longer lifespan.
 On the other hand, the lifespan of VA panels might be comparable with IPS.
-Remember that this is an overstatement.
+Of course, it is important to remember that this is an overstatement.

-Compared against AMOLED panels however, IPS panels have obvious longer lifespan.
+Compared to AMOLED panels however, IPS panels have obvious longer lifespan.
 Remember that one of the notable limitations of AMOLED is its susceptibility to noticeable pixel degradation and faster screen burn-ins.

 The drawbacks: Disadvantages of IPS LCD panels

-1. Contrast ratio: When compared against TN panels, IPS LCD panels have better contrast ration because it has better color depth.
+When compared to TN panels, IPS LCD panels have better contrast ration because it has better color depth.
 However, VA panels and AMOLED panels have better contrast ratio than IPS panels.

 Backlighting can be blocked effectively in a vertical alignment display technology.
 This produces deeper blacks and subsequently, higher contrast ratio compared to in-plane switching display technology.